Information on this page is for customers in

 Electric Transmission

-Our electric transmission system — more that 4,000 miles of overhead and underground high-voltage wires and substations — plays an essential role in connecting customers across New England with reliable, affordable power.
+Our electric transmission system — more than 4,000 miles of overhead and underground high-voltage wires and substations — plays an essential role in connecting customers across New England with reliable, affordable power.

-The power grid is undergoing significant change to achieve carbon reduction targets outlined in state and regional policies, and help us achieve our own goal to have carbon-neutral operations by 2030.
+The power grid is undergoing significant changes to achieve carbon reduction targets outlined in state and regional policies, and help us achieve our own goal to have carbon-neutral operations by 2030.

 The power grid is the interconnected network that delivers electricity from where it’s generated to where it's consumed.